OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 ### OS Features API and OS Maps API examples

-These examples are relatively simple, and are a good place to start understanding how to intergrate the OS Data Hub APIs into a webpage.
+These examples are relatively simple, and are a good place to start understanding how to integrate the OS Data Hub APIs into a web application.

 These examples use plain HTML, CSS and JavaScript.
 You can run them by opening the index.html in each folder, or you can serve the examples using a web server, for example [live-server](https://www.npmjs.com/package/live-server).